rnietoe/Training/docs/AWS/07-Architecture.md

 1. `Create load balancer` from EC2 : Load Balancers of type CLB
 2. [Register EC2 instances](https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/elb-backend-instances.html)
 3. Select our Security Group (virtual firewall)
-7. Browse to the ELB (**E**lastic **L**oad **B**alance) DNS name and see the result, instead of browsing to the EC2 IP address
+7. Browse to the **ELB** (Elastic Load Balance) DNS name and see the result, instead of browsing to the EC2 IP address

 How to use application load balancer

-1. `Create target group` to group instances, IP addresses or Lamda functions for load balancing
+1. `Create target group` to group EC2 instances, IP addresses or Lambda functions for load balancing
 2. `Create load balancer` of type ALB
 3. Configure Load Balancer with name and select every AZ

     !!!danger "At least two public subnets are required to enable the LB"

-4. Configure Routing with a Target Troup name and the following health check settings:
+4. Configure Routing with a Target Group name and the following health check settings:
 	* healthy threshold: 3 times
 	* unhealthy threshold: 3 times
 	* timeout: 3 seconds